-Examples are: reduction in the amounts of remuneration of employees; unilateral termination, and persuasion of employees to voluntarily resign; commendations and disciplinary actions; payment of overtime work allowances and failure to do so; control of working hours and striking a balance between work and private life; Worker Dispatch, and fabricating service-providing contracts disguised as Worker Dispatch, and internal transfer and external secondment of employees; sexual harassment, bullying, gender discrimination, and other types of discriminatory treatment; preparation of and amendments to Work Rules of Employment or employment contracts and related documents; employee data protection; protection of confidential information of employers; employment of non-Japanese workers, disabled workers, old people, and part-time workers; maintenance of mental health of employees and prevention of suicide; safety and sanitation of workplaces; handling collective bargaining sessions with labour unions and concerted activities by labour unions; negotiations with the Regional Employment Bureaus or Employment Standards Inspection Offices or Public Employment Security Offices or Pension Offices; labour insurance (workers accident compensation insurance & unemployment insurance); social insurance (health insurance & welfare pension insurance); implementation of private pension plans (Defined Contribution Pension and Defined Benefit Pension); income tax imposed on remunerations payable to employees; intellectual property rights granted to employees or employers; and disputes at the courts or the Labour Relations Boards.
+Examples are: reduction in the amounts of remuneration of employees; unilateral termination, and persuasion of employees to voluntarily resign; commendations and disciplinary actions; payment of overtime work allowances and failure to do so; control of working hours and striking a balance between work and private life; Worker Dispatch, and fabricating service-providing contracts disguised as Worker Dispatch, and internal transfer and external secondment of employees; sexual harassment, bullying, gender discrimination, and other types of discriminatory treatment; preparation of and amendments to work rules of employment or employment contracts and related documents; employee data protection; protection of confidential information of employers; employment of non-Japanese workers, disabled workers, old people, and part-time workers; maintenance of mental health of employees and prevention of suicide; safety and sanitation of workplaces; handling collective bargaining sessions with labour unions and concerted activities by labour unions; negotiations with the Regional Employment Bureaus or Employment Standards Inspection Offices or Public Employment Security Offices or Pension Offices; labour insurance (workers accident compensation insurance and unemployment insurance); social insurance (health insurance and welfare pension insurance); implementation of private pension plans (Defined Contribution Pension, Defined Benefit Pension and Welfare Pension Funds); income tax imposed on remunerations payable to employees; intellectual property rights granted to employees or employers; and disputes at the courts or the Labour Relations Boards.

-This biography is an extract from The International Who's Who of Management Labour and Employment Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Japan which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication